KJ7PPK/The-Dipshit-Toolkit/README.md

 ImportAlbumsToLidarr
 From a CSV (generated mine with exportify, connect to Lidarr via API and attempt to add all artists and/or albums to the database.
 Prompts user for URL, API, console options, log file options, etc.

+**Windows/PowerShell Stuff**

+HEIC-to-JPG.ps1
+Converts all .heic files (recursively from the working directory) to .jpg using magick.exe, with optional stripping of all metadata & deletion of original files (user prompted).
+Provides summary post-run of files converted and/or removed.
+Requires magick.exe, portable or installed, must be in the same directory as the script or available in system PATH.
+Download from: https://imagemagick.org/script/download.php#windows